CharmaneNaciongayo/Maze-Runner/README.md

 3. In the command line, make sure that you are currently in the directory with the maze.py file.
 Then, type `python maze.py` if you have Python 2 and Python 3 installed, or `python3 maze.py` if you have Python 3.
 4. Input the number of the level you wanna play!
 5. Input a start position (Positions: Level 1 - 0 to 8, Level 2 - 0 to 14, Level 3 - 0 to 24).
-6. Input an exit position (Positions: Level 1 - 0 to 8, Level 2 - 0 to 14, Level 3 - 0 to 24).

-**NOTE:** You *can* technically input the same position for both the start and exit positions, but this will immediately result in a victory and terminate the program.
+6. Input an exit position (Positions: Level 1 - 0 to 8, Level 2 - 0 to 14, Level 3 - 0 to 24). **Note:** You *can* technically input the same position for both the start and exit positions, but this will immediately result in a victory and terminate the program.
 You may input an exit position that is higher in number than the start position, and vice versa.
-7. Input a move.
+8. Input a move.
 Available moves will be displayed.
 Repeat until you reach the exit position.
-8. Once you reach the exit position, congratulations!
+9. Once you reach the exit position, congratulations!
 You have beaten the maze.